-The selection must be as close as possible to where the patient lives.
+The selection must be as close to the where the patient lives as possible.

-What else is the authorized person allowed to do besides agree to the transfer, admission or discharge and help select the place where the patient is going?
+What else is the relative allowed to do besides agree to the transfer, admission or discharge and help select the place where the patient is going?

-The relative is also allowed and authorized by law to assist with applications for financial assistance and insurance benefits for health or personal care.
+The relative is also allowed and authorized by law to assist with applications for financial coverage and insurance benefits for health or personal care.

-How long does the law allow the authorized person to act for the patient?
+How long does the law allow the relative to act for the patient?